Kaiser-Yang/dotfiles/README.md

 | \<LEADER>a | N    | Align a block, `:`, `=` and `\|` are supported, for example, you can use `<LEADER>a=` to align a block of assignments |

 # Neovim Shortcuts
 Most shortcuts in `nvim` are same with those in `vim`, therefore, this part will only list the different ones or those only supported in `nvim`.

 NOTE: I now use `nvim`, the `vim` part will not be updated any more.

 ## Some Known Bugs
 ### Unfixed
 * When the cursor is at a indent line in insert mode, the cursor is hidden by the indent line.
 * `<C-N>` can not back to normal when in replacing mode (after pressing `r`).
 This seems impossible to fix, because when press `r<C-N>`, your key sequence is `r<C-N>` (pressing `r` will still waiting your input, you can see that through the statusline).
 But `R` is OK, because pressing `R` will let you enter `REPLACE` mode, you can use `<C-N>` to go back to normal mode.
+* When there are more than `3` notifications, the cursor will be flickring.
+This may have something to do with the `novim-notify`.

 ### Fixed
 * `auto-pairs` may not be loaded when first use `nvim` to open a file.
 When opening another file, `auto-pairs` will be loaded.
 * When you use `:q` to quit the terminal, the terminal cannot be opened again.
 This is because we will record the terminal's status when you use `Q`, but when you use `:q`, we will not record the terminal's status.
 So next time to open the terminal will think the terminal is visible, and hide it, which will trigger a error.
 The best way to quit the terminal is to use `Q`.
 * When the first time open terminal, it may be wrong highlight.
 I've disabled the `nvim-treesitter` for `fish` and `bash` to solve this.
 * When there is a `.root` directory, the `nvim-tree` will enter the root directory rather than the parent directory of `.root`.
 * `<CR>` can not auto indent.
 * `telescope` can not find files and contents if there is a `.root` directory.
 * Pyhton `gd` does not work.